Mass vaccination clinic aimed at getting much-needed doses to rural Jasper County

 Taking care of those that may not be able to take care of themselves was the goal of the clinic at Hardeeville Middle School Friday.

-“We have looked at the makeup of those taking the vaccine in Jasper County and we have an opportunity to do better,” explains Joel Taylor, CEO, Coastal Carolina Hospital.
+“We have looked at the makeup of those taking the vaccine in Jasper County and we have an opportunity to do better,” explained Joel Taylor, CEO of Coastal Carolina Hospital.

-That’s why Coastal Carolina Hospital, teaming with local churches, senior centers, and volunteers from USCB and Jasper County all came to help people from rural areas of the county, the people who need help the most.
+That’s why Coastal Carolina Hospital — teaming with local churches, senior centers, and volunteers from USCB and Jasper County — all came to help people from rural areas of the county who need help the most.

+“If you look around here, you can see people with pens and paper,” said Hardeeville Mayor Harry Williams.
+“You are talking about an age group, that’s what they are more comfortable with.”

 The best thing for the volunteers, and potentially life-saving for the people who got the first dose.
 The first step toward protection.

-In all, 500-600 doses were handed out and everybody here will be back in three weeks to get their second Moderna dose.
+In all, 500 to 600 doses were handed out, and every patient will be back in three weeks to get their second Moderna dose.